 An area of difficulty for many of our pupils is distinguishing between Mr, Mrs, Miss and Ms. To support pupils with recalling staff names we use the proper noun only.
-All support staff go by their first name; teaching staff go by their surname and when appropriate pupils are taught to use the correct title.
+All child facing staff go by their surname and when appropriate pupils are taught to use the correct title.
+All non-child facing staff go by their first name.